 Tati and her colleagues created a 9-week curriculum to teach youth how to assemble and repair bikes.
 The course involves attending classes at the shop, doing homework and public speaking.

 ‘For the younger kids, it’s really about understanding responsibility,’ Tati says.
 ‘We want to teach them things that will help them enter the workforce.’

 Growing up, Tati spent time in foster care and became an emancipated minor when she was 17 years old.
 She started working in order to provide for herself and was lucky enough to have managers and leaders who helped her excel.
 Their support and the structure these jobs provided helped Tati ‘stay on the right track’ and gave her the confidence and motivation to achieve.

 ‘It meant the world to finally feel like I was actually good at something,’ she says.
 ‘I wanted to give that feeling to someone else.’

 But Tati is also intimately familiar with the complexities that can thwart kids in underserved communities from attending a programme like this.

 Several of the students lived in communities without a local bike shop, so they were travelling about an hour to come to class every day.
 Tati arranged to have their transportation paid for.
-She also made sure the kids were provided with a healthy breakfast and lunch, and that they went home with food as well.
+She also made sure the kids were provided a healthy breakfast and lunch, and that they went home with food as well.

 ‘A lot of these kids have to stay inside because their communities are very dangerous, so they don’t get to interact much with others,’ she says.
-‘That’s why it’s important we give them space where they can come and learn.’
+‘That’s why it’s important we give them a space where they can come and learn.’